Office of the Secretary of Transportation, DOT.

 2. Content and Form of Application Submission

 The application must include the Standard Form 424 (Application for Federal Assistance), cover page, and the Project Narrative.
-More detailed information about the Project Narrative follows.
-Applicants should also complete and attach to their application the “BUILD 2019 Project Information” form available at www.transportation.gov/BUILDgrants.
+Applicants are encouraged to also complete SF-424C and attach to their application the “BUILD 2020 Project Information” form available at www.transportation.gov/BUILDgrants.

 |I. Project Description||See D.2.i.|